-Celebrate the 4th of July this year with a fun, yet simple, mimosa bar.
-I put together a 4th of July mimosa bar with a watermelon cocktail spin to show you how easy (and cheap) it can be to entertain guests this Fourth of July.
+Just because you can’t have a big party this year doesn’t mean you can’t celebrate the 4th of July.
+You can even stay home with a fun, yet simple, mimosa bar.
+I put together a 4th of July mimosa bar with a watermelon cocktail spin to show you how easy (and cheap) it can be to entertain

 Nothing raises the price of a party faster than a fully stocked bar.
 I love attending those kind of parties, but you won’t find me throwing them!
 The 4th of July is a great excuse to break open the champagne and serve mimosas and watermelon cocktails.

 Here’s another great budget friendly party tip: opt for Prosecco instead of champagne.
 It’s a fraction of the price and tastes just as good in mimosas.

 How to set up a Mimosa Bar for your 4th of July Party

 Setting up a mimosa bar for a 4th of July party is super simple.
 Just follow these steps and you’ll have a beautiful set up in minutes.

 I love having an eclectic mix of glasses to use for mimosas.
 When it comes to high quality champagne, I only drink out of proper champagne glasses, but when I mix cheap sparkling wine with juice, I put it any glass that looks pretty, even mason jars.

 If you want them all to match, try checking out this inexpensive set of glasses from Amazon.

 Why not add a little flair by rimming the glasses with colored sugar?
 My cinnamon sugar pumpkin beer rim is always such a hit so I like to add a festive rim when I can.
 This one is so easy.